What is La Escuelita?

 An educational opportunity for children who probably would not have otherwise attended school;

-A place for education and social development for children, adolescents and adults and support for some of the poorest families;
+A place for education and social development for children, and parents and support for some of the poorest families;

 A food program that is a significant part of the basic family support since this is often the one secure meal of the day in a population that suffers from malnutrition;